boltops-tools/cody/readme/full_dsl.md

 ## Project DSL

-The convenience is shorter and cleaner, however you have access to a "Full" DSL if needed.
-The convenience methods merely wrap properties of the [AWS::CodeBuild::Project CloudFormation Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html).
-If you wanted to set the CloudFormation properties more directly, here's an example of using the "Full" DSL.
+The convenience methods are shorter and cleaner.
+However, you have access to a "Full" DSL if needed.
+The Full DSL are merely the properties of the [AWS::CodeBuild::Project CloudFormation Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html).
+Here's an example.

 .codebuild/project.rb: